 The Laguna resort in Redang runs its own ferry from Shahbandar Jetty directly to Laguna Redang jetty.
 It is really easy.

 You can also get transfers via the resort from Redang Airport to Laguna Resort.
 They will help you with this process.

 As someone who visited Tioman Island and Perhentian Islands in the same trip, this was by far and away the easiest experience I had and it wasn’t hard to get here at all.

 You can read the process of getting from Kuala Terengganu to Laguna Redang Resort here.
-If you book tickets through the resort, make sure you are clear what time your ferry departs.
+If you book tickets through the resort, make sure you are clear what time your ferry departs and from exactly where.

-Note that you don’t have to take the resort ferry.
+Note that you don’t have to take the resort ferry to get to hotel Laguna Redang.
 You can take any ferry to the island.
 However, if it’s not going to Pasir Panjang, you will need to take a second one.